Duty-free shops at airports sell goods to travelers without charging any taxes on them.

 If you buy that same bottle of liquor at the Los Angeles International Airport, it’ll only cost you $94.

-What Duty Free Items Should You Avoid Buying?
+Duty Free Items to Avoid Buying

 Avoid buying electronics and tech products, like cameras or laptops, at duty-free shops.